w1seng/block-blast-ai-training/README.md

 # How to use:

-Run main.py using python 3.12 because of pygame, thaт in separate terminal run ai.py and write command on.
+Run main.py using python 3.12 because of pygame, than in separate terminal run ai.py and write command on.